giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 #### Severity rating: 3

 #### 4. Consistency and Standards
-* The hamburger menu features two lists of beaches: A-Z and E-W. The existence of the A-Z list makes the E-W list completely unneccesarry.
+* The hamburger menu features two lists of beaches: A-Z and E-W. The existence of the A-Z list makes the E-W list completely unnecessary.
 When a user goes through the E-W list, they'll notice it's the same exact list as the A-Z list, just not in alphabetical order.
 The existence of the E-W list gives users the illusion of more exploration, when that isn't the case.

 ![Our Malibu Beaches list of beaches](malibu-beachlist.png)